-- (a) considers the error that will be introduced by the approximations in the Solvency Capital Requirement; - (b) demonstrates that the approximations it will make will not result in a Solvency Capital Requirement that will be materially underestimated compared to the result of the calculation with the reference risk measure, in order to ensure that policyholders are provided with a level of protection equivalent to that provided in Article 101(3) of Solvency II; and - (c) challenges and justifies the stability of the output of approximations over time, and under extreme loss conditions, according to its risk profile.
+- (a) considers the error that is introduced by the approximations in the Solvency Capital Requirement; - (b) demonstrates that the approximations it makes donot result in a Solvency Capital Requirement that is materially underestimated compared to the result of the calculation with the reference risk measure, in order to ensure that policyholders are provided with a level of protection equivalent to that provided in Article 101(3) of Solvency II; and - (c) challenges and justifies the stability of the output of approximations over time, and under extreme loss conditions, according to its risk profile.

-National competent authorities should make clear to the insurance or reinsurance undertaking that they will not allow material uncertainty around approximations this undertaking will make to recalibrate the Solvency Capital Requirement if this uncertainty leads to an underestimation of the Solvency Capital Requirement.
+National competent authorities should make clear to the insurance or reinsurance undertaking that material uncertainty around approximations to recalibrate the Solvency Capital Requirement is not allowed if this uncertainty leads to an underestimation of the Solvency Capital Requirement.

-Explanation to Guideline 31 in context 1
+Explanation to Guideline 30 in context 1

-3.217.When using approximations in the context of another mathematical risk measure, national competent authorities form a view on how the undertaking is able to explain how the approximations change the analysis of the four properties introduced above, if at all.
+5.221.
+When using approximations in the context of another mathematical risk measure, national competent authorities form a view on how the undertaking is able to explain how the approximations change the analysis of the four properties introduced above, if at all.